pbaletkeman/litestar-tutorial/step5/readme.md

-1. Added endpoint to see author with all their books
+1. Added endpoint to see author with all their books.
-2. Added endpoint to allow for bulk addition of books
+2. Added endpoint to allow for bulk addition of books.
+3. Added descriptions for each endpoint.<br>
+   Descriptions support mark-down formatting.

 ### litestar --app step5.main:app run ###